 One would think that getting a Medicaid-eligible, aging parent, spouse, or other loved one into a nursing home would be a relatively easy process.
 However, due to the nuances of Medicaid acceptance and the complexities of nursing home law, it is not a simple, nor a fast process.
 Multiples issues can combine to make the process even more challenging, such as the limited availability of “Medicaid beds” in nursing homes.
 Furthermore, most nursing homes will not accept a new resident unless they have a way to pay for their care, and Medicaid will not accept the applicant until they have been admitted into a nursing home.

 Fortunately, for most families, there are ways out of this paradox.
 There are 4 different paths families can use to get a loved one into a nursing home.
 However, which path to choose depends on the family’s specific situation.
 It is important to set realistic expectations for the family.
-Getting a loved one into nursing home, long term care will take several months and will probably cost $7,750 – $15,500 out of pocket.
-(According to Genworth’s Cost of Care Survey, the average nationwide cost of nursing home care in 2021 is $7,756 / month).
+Getting a loved one into nursing home, long term care will take several months and will probably cost $15,816 – $23,724 out of pocket.
+According to Genworth’s 2021 Cost of Care Survey, the average nationwide cost of nursing home care is $7,908 / month.
 However, it is possible that some of the money be refunded via retroactive Medicaid coverage.
-The process of nursing home admittance can be done without cost, but that may add several months to the duration.
+The process of nursing home admittance can also be done without cost, but that may add several months to the duration.

 If a family is uncertain whether their loved one is eligible for Medicaid, one can take a fast, free and non-binding eligibility test here.
 Readers should be aware that “being Medicaid eligible” is not the same as being “approved for Medicaid”.
 Readers should also know that if a loved one is not financially eligible for Medicaid, but they still cannot afford nursing home care, all hope is not lost.
 Medicaid planning professionals are available to assist in these situations.